Publications

 Ajibade, Matthew, Darcy Isabelle, Kenneth De Jong.
 CV transitions and L1 experience explain perceptual discrimination of Yoruba labial-velar stops [Oral Presentation].
 To be presented at the New Sounds 2025: The International Symposium on the Acquisition of Second Language Speech, University of Toronto, Canada (April 22-25).

 Ajibade, Matthew & De Jong, Kenneth.
 Phonological experience and the perception of competing acoustic cues in labial-velar stops [Poster].
-To be presented at the 25th Linguistic Society of America (LSA) Annual Meeting, Philadelphia, PA (Jan 9-12, 2025).
+25th Linguistic Society of America (LSA) Annual Meeting, Philadelphia, PA (Jan 9-12, 2025).

 Ajibade, Matthew (2024, Nov 7-10).
 Heritage speakers’ perceptual phonological advantage over non-native listeners is not a universal phenomenon [Oral Talk].
-To be presented at The 49th Annual Boston University Conference of Language Development (BUCLD 49), Boston, MA.
+49th Annual Boston University Conference of Language Development (BUCLD 49), Boston, MA.

 Ajibade, Matthew & De Jong, Kenneth (2024, Oct 4-5).
 Native phonological effects and the perceptual salience of -CV transitions in intervocalic labial-velar stops [Oral Talk].
 29th Mid-Continental Phonetics and Phonology Conference (MidPhon 29), University of Illinois at Urbana Champaign.